course-details-portlet

 Learning outcome

 The main goal of the course is to learn how legal frameworks, regulations, governance, standards, and the societal context in which they are developed impact digital business.
 The course has a focus on both the historical development, present issues, and future evolution of Internet law and business.
-The course is based on Norwegian, EU, and US legislations, regulatory frameworks and occassionanly lawsuits.
+The course is based on Norwegian, EU, and occasionally on US legislations, regulatory frameworks and lawsuits.

 Detailed learning goals are described below.